 Polyester is also known as “pack cloth,” a very fitting term for such a great backpack material.
 This fiber is durable, inexpensive, and holds its color very well, making it an excellent choice for children’s backpacks.

 Another plastic-like polymer, polypropylene is a widely used fabric that resists water and dries very quickly.
 It’s an excellent insulator and doesn’t transfer much heat, both of which are good traits in a backpack material.
-Polypropylene isn’t as strong when it comes to resisting ultraviolet (UV) rays; as such, color fades quickly and the material may break down with consistent exposure.
+Polypropylene isn’t as strong when it comes to resisting ultraviolet (UV) rays.
+Color fades quickly and the material may break down with consistent exposure.

 Backpacks come in all shapes and sizes; design is one of the biggest factors in deciding the right pack for your needs.
 From simple, one-compartment bags with a zipper, to endlessly expandable packs with special pouches for everything, design is important.